eflanili7881/AdobeRepackerAndInstallerScript/README.md

 - [Me](https://github.com/eflanili7881) for writing script.
 - Adobe Systems Incorporated for providing applications.

+## What does this script do?
+This script compresses all unpacked assets that present on "products" folder to temporary directory set by script, copies HyperDrive installer engine from installation media with unpacked assets excluded via exclude.txt that's generated via script and invokes Set-up.exe on temporary directory set by script to install repacked product.

 ## Requirements
-- On default settings, you'll need 7-Zip installed on "C:\Program Files\7-Zip".
+- ~~On default settings, you'll need 7-Zip installed on "C:\Program Files\7-Zip".
 But you can edit install.bat to change 7-Zip's location currently.
-I may update script to detect 7-Zip's install location by reading registry.
+I may update script to detect 7-Zip's install location by reading registry.~~
+  - From v0.3.0, you can select 7-Zip Console's binary path.
-- Latest PowerShell for Windows.
-Without updating PowerShell, it may work but folder scanning may not successful.
+- ~~Latest PowerShell for Windows.
+Without updating PowerShell, it may work but folder scanning may not successful.~~

-## What does this script do?
-This script compresses all unpacked assets that present on "products" folder to temporary directory set by script, copies HyperDrive installer engine from installation media with unpacked assets excluded via exclude.txt that's generated via script and invokes Set-up.exe on temporary directory set by script to install repacked product.
+  - From v0.3.0, it's not necessary.

 ## Limitations
 - ~~*.pima archives under "packages" directory (for Creative Cloud itself) cannot be unpacked and repacked because Creative Cloud installer throws error 4 with original AdobePIM.dll and modified *.pima archive.~~